 Researchers and anthropologists agree that sage is one of the oldest herbs and natural remedies used by humans throughout history.
 Today, sage isn’t just used as an all-natural medicine, but as a culinary spice to flavor specific dishes.

-When used as an essential oil, sage offers a range of health benefits.
 The process of creating the oil requires distillation of sage leaves.
 Once enough of this oil has been concentrated, individuals can reap its benefits.
 Try clary sage essential oil in a few of MONQ’s favorite blends like Happy or Love.

 The History of Sage

 The sage plant is native to the countries around the Mediterranean sea and has been used for thousands of years.
 Ancient Greeks and Romans prized sage.
 Many historical accounts about the herb exist thousands of years after the fall of both empires.1 The Greeks and Romans considered sage sacred, stockpiling large stores, producing its essential oil through steam distillation, and using it in monuments and temples.

 Historical records indicate that some groups used sage for preserving meat and other foodstuffs.
 This made it one of the most important herbs on the Silk Road.
 Charlemagne himself mandated that be sage planted throughout Germany in 812 AD for use in medicine and trade.3

 In the 10th century, Arab physicians believed that sage allowed for immortality.
 Meanwhile, in the 14th century, Europeans used it in order to protect themselves from witchcraft.
 In the Middle Ages, monks used 16 herbs in creating their therapies and medicines, and sage was one of these herbs.

 Sage was used in sacred ceremonies, as well as cooked into healing tonics by ancient apothecaries.